lexler/claude-code-user-reminders/README.md

 # Claude Code Reminder Hook

-A lightweight Claude Code hook that ensures your assistant consistently follows your most important rules by injecting contextual reminders before each prompt.
+A lightweight Claude Code hook that ensures your assistant consistently follows your most important rules by injecting contextual reminders with each user prompt.

 ## What It Does

-This hook solves a common frustration: Claude Code may forget to follow your critical rules from `CLAUDE.md`, even though it consistently uses its internal tools like TODOs.
+This hook solves a common frustration: Claude Code forgets to follow your critical rules from `CLAUDE.md`, especially as the conversation gets longer.
+But it is very good and consistent when using its internal tools like TODOs.
+Why is it so good at those and so bad at following your instructions?

-The reason?
-Anthropic uses hidden `<system-reminder>` tags to nudge Claude Code toward certain behaviors.
+Part of the reason is that Anthropic uses hidden `<system-reminder>` tags to nudge Claude Code toward certain behaviors.
 This project brings that same power to you, allowing you to inject your own reminders that appear before each user prompt.

 ## How It Works